oanda/apidocs/v1/stream.md

 OANDA will terminate existing active connections under the following scenarios.

 * OANDA's infrastructure maintenance downtime.
 Backend components are disabled and upgraded during maintenance windows.
-* The number of active connections have exceeded the limit granted to the specified access token.
+* The number of active connections has exceeded the limit granted to the specified access token.
 The oldest connection with the specified access token will be disconnected.
 A disconnect message will be sent to the connection to be disconnected.

 ~~~json
 {"disconnect":{"code":60,"message":"Access Token connection limit exceeded: This connection will now be disconnected","moreInfo":"http:\/\/developer.oanda.com\/docs\/v1\/troubleshooting"}}